porcelluscavia/learning-python-through-NLP/README.md

 N-Gram-based language model, dependency parser, authorship attribution with Keras

 This project, which I worked on in June and July 2017, provided an invaluable introduction into many crucial concepts in NLP and Python.
 Before this point, I had had three years of programming experience in Java, Computational Linguistic theory, and university-level math courses.
-This project was orininally submitted in the course *Statistical Natural Language Processing*, taught by Dr. Cagri Coltekin
+This project was originally submitted in the course *Statistical Natural Language Processing*, taught by Dr. Cagri Coltekin

  Much of the theory on which the implementations were based can be found in the book *Speech and Language Processing*, by Daniel Jurafsky and James H. Martin